lee-jiwon/apc-turnout-smr/README.md

 "UNION", "EARNWEEK", "UHRSWORKORG", "WKSWORKORG", "ELIGORG", "OTPAY", "VOWHYNOT", "VOYNOTREG", "VOTEHOW", "VOTEWHEN", "VOREGHOW", "VOREG95", "VOTERES", "VOTERESP", "VOTED", "VOREG", "VOSUPPWT"

-The national election turnout rates are obtained from the US Elections Project, managed by Professor Michael P. McDonald at the University of Florida (see [US Elections Project](https://www.electproject.org/election-data/voter-turnout-data)).
+The national election turnout rates are obtained from the US Elections Project, managed by Michael P. McDonald at the University of Florida (see [US Elections Project](https://www.electproject.org/election-data/voter-turnout-data)).

 2. The following is a master file that calls all individual scripts needed for the analysis.
 Running this file will execute all the necessary steps in order to produce all final outputs: